 Section 3.
 General Activities.
 Notwithstanding any other provisions of these articles, the Organization shall not carry on any other activities not permitted to be carried on by: (a) an organization exempt from federal income tax under Section 501(c) (3) of the Internal Revenue Code, or corresponding section of any future tax code; or (b) an organization, contributions to which are deductible under Section 170(c) (2) of the Internal Revenue Code, or corresponding section of any future tax code.

-As a chapter of the International Fly Fishing Federation, this chapter will
+As a chapter of the Fly Fishing International, this chapter will

 not allow at any function being directed by BCflyfishers any type of

 alcohol and the consumption of said alcohol is strictly prohibited at all

 times before, during or after said event.
 It will further be up to the event

 organizer or any current Officer of the chapter present to police the